areebhussainsiddiqui/EasyMediaHelper/README.md

 # EasyMediaHelper

 EasyMediaHelper is a lightweight Android library designed to simplify access to media such as camera, video, and file browsing functionalities.
-This library handles permissions, media capture, and file browsing seamlessly.
+This library capture media i.e (Picture and Video), and file browsing seamlessly.

 ## Installation